-Mikko Ketokivi is a Professor of Operations Management at IE Business School, and an independent researcher and consultant.
-He received a Ph.D. in business administration from the University of Minnesota, and a B.Sc. and an M.Sc. from Iowa State University.
+Mikko Ketokivi is a Professor of Operations Management and Organization Design at IE Business School.
+He received a Ph.D. in business administration from the University of Minnesota, and a B.Sc. and a M.Sc. from Iowa State University.

-Dr. Ketokivi’s research has been published in journals such as the Administrative Science Quarterly, Academy of Management Review, Strategic Management Journal, and Journal of Operations Management.
+Dr. Ketokivi's research has been published in journals such as the Administrative Science Quarterly, Academy of Management Review, Strategic Management Journal, and Journal of Operations Management.
+In 2015-2017, he served as Co-Editor-in-Chief of Journal of Operations Management, one of the premier journals in operations management research.
+In addition, he serves or has served on the editorial boards of Academy of Management Review, Decision Sciences, and Production and Operations Management.
 “Academic publications are obviously an essential part of professional legitimacy.
 We must never, however, shy away from leaving the safe havens of academic discourse and convenient assumptions to tackle real problems faced by real organizations.
-Toward this end, we must be willing to abandon our paradigms and embrace the complexity, the dilemma, and the ambiguity that is organizational life,” he says.
+Toward this end, we must be willing to abandon our paradigms and embrace the complexity, the dilemma, and the ambiguity that is organizational life.”

 Corporate (and other professional) Experience